krprzenioslo/Hystrixwiki2/Configuration.md

 #### metrics.rollingPercentile.numBuckets

-Number of buckets the rollingPercentile window will be broken into.
+This property sets the number of buckets the `rollingPercentile` window will be divided into.

-Note: The following must be true "metrics.rollingPercentile.timeInMilliseconds % metrics.rollingPercentile.numBuckets == 0" otherwise it will throw an exception.
+Note: The following must be true &mdash; &ldquo;`metrics.rollingPercentile.timeInMilliseconds % metrics.rollingPercentile.numBuckets == 0`&rdquo; &mdash; otherwise it will throw an exception.

 In other words, 60000/6 is okay, so is 60000/60 but 10000/7 is not.

-_Default Value:_ 6
+_Default Value:_ `6`
-_Possible Values:_ Any value that metrics.rollingPercentile.timeInMilliseconds can be evenly divided by.
-The result however should be buckets measuring 1000s of milliseconds.
-Performance at high volume has not been tested with buckets <1000ms.
+_Possible Values:_ Any value that `metrics.rollingPercentile.timeInMilliseconds` can be evenly divided by.
+The result however should be buckets measuring thousands of milliseconds.
+Performance at high volume has not been tested with buckets &lt;1000ms.
-_Default Property:_ hystrix.command.default.metrics.rollingPercentile.numBuckets
+_Default Property:_ `hystrix.command.default.metrics.rollingPercentile.numBuckets`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].metrics.rollingPercentile.numBuckets
+_Instance Property:_ `hystrix.command.[HystrixCommandKey].metrics.rollingPercentile.numBuckets`
 _How to Set Instance Default:_

 ```java